johannesboyne/gofakes3/README.md

 ## What to use it for?

-We're using it for running AWS lambda functions locally and to test browser based direct uploads to S3 locally.
+We're using it for the local development of S3 dependent Lambda functions and to test browser based direct uploads to S3 locally.

 ## How to use it?

-Do not use it at the moment ;-) I'll have to tune and refactor it a bit before.
-Please feel free to check it out and to provide useful feedback (using github issues)!
+Please feel free to check it out and to provide useful feedback (using github issues), but be aware, this software is used internally and for the local development only.
+Thus, it has no demand for correctness, performance or security.

-For setting it up locally, you'll have to do the following:
+**For setting it up locally, you'll have to do the following:**

-- change `/etc/hosts`: `127.0.0.1 <bucket-name>.localhost`
+- add the following to your `/etc/hosts`: `127.0.0.1 <bucket-name>.localhost`
 - start the gofakes3 service, e.g.: `./s3f_darwin_amd64 -db tests3.db -port ":9000"`

 ### Exemplary usage